-The only time a modern ostomy pouch should produce an odor is when they are changed or emptied.
-Talk to one of our friendly Ostomy Specialists at 180 Medical to find a product that may work best for your preferences and needs, including odor-reducing ostomy product options.
+The only time a modern ostomy pouch should produce an odor is when it is changed or emptied.
+Talk to one of our friendly Ostomy Specialists at 180 Medical.
+We can help find a product that may work best for your preferences and needs, including odor-reducing ostomy product options.

 3. “Intimacy is off the table forever now that I have an ostomy.”

-After that, it’s possible you may go through some psychological hurdles before feeling comfortable during intimacy.
+After that, it’s possible you may go through some mental and emotional hurdles before feeling comfortable during intimacy with an ostomy.
 This is completely normal and natural.
 It may just take time.

 If you’re in a relationship, talk out your feelings and find a routine that works well for both of you.

 Also, you have options for keeping your ostomy more discreet.
-For example, you could use a wrap to conceal your ostomy.
-Another option would be a small ostomy pouch like a stoma cap or mini pouch, which are available at 180 Medical.
+For example, you could use a wrap or lingerie from Ostomysecrets to conceal your ostomy.
+Another option would be a smaller ostomy pouch like a stoma cap or mini pouch, which are available at 180 Medical.
 Of course, mini pouches won’t last as long without changes as standard sizes.
-However, using a small stoma cap or mini ostomy bag may feel less bulky or in the way during intimacy.
+However, using a small stoma cap or mini ostomy bag may feel less bulky or in the way during physical intimacy.

 This is one of the more common ostomy myths.
-In fact, it’s actually possible that your doctor may not have rigid recommendations or restrictions on your diet.
+In fact, it’s actually possible that your doctor may not have rigid recommendations or restrictions on your diet after ostomy surgery.
 Other than certain foods that may be harder to consume or digest, you will likely be able to eat the same diet as before, including your favorite foods.

-5. “It will be hard to clean my stoma.”
+5. “It will be hard to clean around my stoma.”

 Keeping your stoma and surrounding peristomal skin clean is vital to the continued health of your ostomy.
 However, it’s not actually that difficult or expensive to clean.
 A washcloth and warm water are typically the only tools needed for the job.

-Now that we’ve cleared up some of the common myths about living with an ostomy, you may have questions about what ostomy products will best fit your needs.
+Now that we’ve cleared up some of the common myths about living with an ostomy, you may have questions about the best ostomy supplies and accessories.